County Monaghan: History

+Monaghan has a number of ancient burial sites (court cairns, dolmens and wedge tombs) spread across the county.

 In 1585, the English Lord Deputy of Ireland, Sir John Perrot, visited the area and met the Irish chieftains.
 They requested that Ulster be divided into counties and land in the kingdom of Airgíalla be apportioned to the local chiefs.
 A commission was established to accomplish this and County Monaghan came into being.
 The county was subdivided into five baronies: Farney, Cremorne, Dartrey, and Monaghan controlled by MacMahon and Truagh by McKenna.

 After the defeat of the rebellion of The Earl of Tyrone and the Ulster chieftains in 1603, the county was not planted like the other counties of Ulster.
 The lands were instead left in the hands of the native chieftains.
 In the Irish Rebellion of 1641, the McMahons and their allies joined the general rebellion of Irish Catholics.
 Following their defeat, some colonisation of the county took place by Scottish and English families.

 Inland waterways

 County Monaghan is traversed by the derelict Ulster Canal.
 However, Waterways Ireland are embarking on a scheme to reopen the canal from Lough Erne into Clones.